app-generator/app-generator/docs/source/developer-tools/dynamic-django/configuration.rst

 Dynamic Services
 ----------------

+Dynamic services, the core of this project, empowers the developer to expose services like API endpoints, datatables and charts with zero coding effort and a minimal configuration.

 Dynamic API
 ***********

-The dynamic API module allows to expose secure API enpoints mapped to any model without coding
+The dynamic API module allows to expose secure API enpoints mapped to any model without coding.
+The syntax uses a dictionary structure where the key is segment added to the `api` URL and the value is the import path of the Model.

+For instance, the default models shipped with the product defines two `API Endpoints <https://dynamic-django.onrender.com/api/>`__ for Sales and Product models:

+- `Product API <https://dynamic-django.onrender.com/api/product/>`__: Live DEMO
+- `Sales API <https://dynamic-django.onrender.com/api/sales/>`__: Live DEMO

 .. code-block:: python